 Message from the Chief

 Welcome to the Division of Endocrinology, Gerontology and Metabolism website.
 As a leading center for research, clinical studies, consultation, and treatment, our faculty is dedicated to providing patients with the latest therapies in the care and management of complex endocrine diseases and diabetes.
 The Division has a longstanding tradition of excellence in research, highlighted by major discoveries in the areas of insulin resistance and diabetes.
-Research efforts are supported by government and private funding and include diverse areas such as hormone action, various aspects of diabetes, obesity, growth disorders, calcium metabolism, pituitary disorders, aging and the genetics of endocrine disease.
+Research efforts are supported by government and private funding and include diverse areas such as hormone action, various aspects of diabetes, obesity, growth disorders, bone metabolism, pituitary disorders, aging and the genetics of endocrine disease.

 We invite you to explore our website and contact us for opportunities for training and research collaborations.

 Fredric Kraemer, MD Professor of Medicine, Division Chief of Endocrinology, Gerontology, and Metabolism